whoward/docs/markdown/reference/sauce-connect.md

 ```bash
 sc --shared-tunnel parentAccount parentAccountsAccessKey
 ```
 Once the tunnel is running, provide the special "parent-tunnel" desired capability on a per-job basis.
-The value of this capability should be the username of the parent account that owns the shared Connect tunnel as a string.
+The value of this capability should be the username of the parent account that owns the shared Sauce Connect tunnel as a string.
 Here's an example (this test should can run using Auth credentials for any sub-account of "parentAccount"):

 ```python
 capabilities['parent-tunnel'] = "parentAccount"